 - Temporary Nerve Damage

-- While extremely rare, nerve damage can occur from direct trauma from the needle, the epidural tube, or from infection or bleeding.
+- While extremely rare, nerve damage can occur from direct trauma from the needle, the epidural tube, or an infection or bleeding.
 This can cause loss of feeling or movement in parts of the lower body.
-The most common symptoms are numbness, tingling or weakness around the injection site that persists after an epidural has worn off.
-This usually gets better after a few days or weeks, but can sometimes take months.
+The most common symptoms are numbness, tingling, or weakness around the injection site that persists after an epidural has worn off.
+This usually gets better after a few days or weeks but can sometimes take months.